Graylog2/documentation/index.rst

 Welcome to the Graylog documentation
 ====================================

-Note: There are multiple options for reading this documentation.
+NOTE: There are multiple options for reading this documentation.
 See link to the lower left.

 Contents: